francis94c/should_review/README.md

 ## Getting started

-Add the below to your `pubspec.yaml` file.'
+Add the below to your `pubspec.yaml` file.

 ```yaml
 dependencies: